CubePilot/DroneCAN-Batch-Updater/Here4 Batch Update User Manual.md

 4. **Manual retry for failures**
    - Tool does not automatically retry failed updates
+   - If update fails, remove the device wait for removal from UI and then replug
-   - If update fails, restart the tool and try again
+   - Restart the tool and try again
    - Check hardware connections before retrying

 ---